Project Detail

 Results

 Delivered reproducible, scalable safety analytics across locations, reduced manual processing load, and enabled longitudinal traffic/conflict comparisons for impact evaluation reporting.
-The related report is currently under review and expected to be published in 2026.
+The related World Bank paper is now published.
 The codebase is also being packaged for reuse in other World Bank projects.
+Read the paper.